entice/entice/server.md

 ```
 skillbar:set
 - slot            // the slot of the skillbar (1-9)
-- id              // the id of the skill to be placed there
+- id              // the id of the skill to be placed there, or 0 for deletion
 ```

 ---